-Alternative bridge structure types that are acceptable to CDOT under this Project Special Provision, and for which CDOT will consider a bid include: horizontally curved steel plate girders, horizontally curved steel box girders or precast concrete horizontally curved U or trapezoidal box girders with fully continuous post-tensioning.
+Alternative bridge structure types that are acceptable to CDOT under this Project Special Provision, and for which CDOT will consider a bid include:

+- (1) For Structure F-16-XR: horizontally curved steel plate girders, horizontally curved steel box girders or precast concrete horizontally curved U or trapezoidal box girders with fully continuous post-tensioning. - (2) For Structure F-16-XS: horizontally curved steel plate girders, horizontally curved steel box girders or precast concrete chorded or horizontally curved U or trapezoidal box girders with fully continuous post-tensioning.

-Steel or concrete bridge superstructure alternatives shall be continuous over the same piers as shown in the plans for the default bridge, with an identical expansion joint scheme.
+Steel or concrete bridge superstructure alternatives shall be continuous over the same piers as shown in the plans for the default bridge, with identical expansion joint locations.